-The Group uses Pro Forma Revenue Growth as it believes this provides a more accurate guide to underlying revenue performance.
+The Group uses Pro Forma Revenue a more accurate guide to underlying revenue performance.
 It is central to our strategic pillar of Growth.

-Pro Forma Revenue Growth increased by 6.2% in FY21 as demand recovered in our food to go categories and as we executed strongly against new business wins, supported by continued solid growth in other convenience categories.
+Pro Forma Revenue Growth increased by 6.2% in FY21 as demand recovered in executed strongly against new business wins, supported by continued solid growth in other convenience categories.

-The Group uses Adjusted Operating Profit to measure the underlying and ongoing operating performance of each business unit and of the Group as a whole.
+The Group uses Adjusted Operating Profit operating performance of each business unit and of the Group as a whole.

-Adjusted Operating Profit in FY21 was £39.0m, an increase on the £32.5m outturn in FY20.
+£39.0m, an increase on the £32.5m outturn in FY20.
 This was primarily driven by an increase in profitability in food to go categories as demand recovered, alongside some reduction in the additional costs associated with the COVID-19 pandemic.
-Underlying profitability in the Group's other convenience categories was broadly unchanged year on year.
+Underlying profitability in the Group's unchanged year on year.

-The Group uses Adjusted EPS as a key measure of the overall underlying performance of the Group and returns generated for each share.
+The Group uses Adjusted EPS as a performance of the Group and returns by an increase in the weighted average the equity placing in November 2020.